Drunken raccoon staggers through German Christmas market, passes out | DW | 08.12.2019

 Author: Andreas Kirchhoff

-Video from the spectacle showed the raccoon wandering around, playing with a woman's shoes and then taking a rest on some steps in front of a building.
+Video of the spectacle showed the raccoon wandering around, playing with a woman's shoes and then taking a rest on some steps in front of a building.

 Read more: Germany: 'Highly aggressive cow' sparks lengthy police chase in Bavaria

-The inebriated raccoon was later taken by the fire department to an animal shelter.
+The inebriated raccoon was later taken to an animal shelter by the fire department.

-A similar case made headlines in the summer of 2018 when police officers picked up two tipsy hedgehogs near the Erfurt cathedral, where they had come across discarded bottles of alcohol-infused eggnog.
+A similar case made headlines in the summer of 2018 when police officers picked up two tipsy hedgehogs near Erfurt's cathedral, where they had come across discarded bottles of alcohol-infused eggnog.
 The animals were then taken care of by the zoo.

 Every evening, DW sends out a selection of the day's news and features.
 Sign up here.